akshitha-nagaraj/akshitha-nagaraj/README.md

 ## Hi there 👋

+🔭 I’m Akshitha Nagaraj, a third year CS Major at UCSC with a focus on machine learning.
+With hands-on experience in data science and ML, I want to bridge the gap between cutting-edge computational methods and real-world industry challenges through the various projects I take on.

+📬 Let’s connect!
+Reach me at akshitha.m.nagaraj@gmail.com or via [LinkedIn](https://www.linkedin.com/in/akshitha-nagaraj).

 <!--
 **akshitha-nagaraj/akshitha-nagaraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.